PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day1.md

 Markdown is a way of including formatting into a plain text document.
 You may have come across HTML or LaTeX in the past.
 These markup languages also express information about the formatting and structure of plain text.
 Markdown, however, tries to minimize the syntax.
 This makes it easier to focus on the content of writing without the markup getting in the way---hence the name 'markdown.'

-The Markdown syntax will not be covered in this lesson in order to keep the length short.
-However, it makes sense to explore Markdown once you have gone through this lesson and are comfortable with the basics of version control.
 GitHub integrates its own version of Markdown syntax.
 If you add Markdown syntax to documents you version control with GitHub Desktop these will be rendered on the GitHub website.
 Arguably the best way to learn Markdown is to begin using it.
-The [Getting Started with Markdown](/lessons/getting-started-with-markdown) lesson by Sarah Simpkin provides an overview of Markdown.

 #### 3.4.1 Text editors